Platform-OS/platformos-check/docs/language_server/how_to_correct_code_with_code_actions_and_execute_command.md

 A [Diagnostic][lspdiagnostic] is the Language Server Protocol construct for errors, warnings and information bubbles.

-In our case, diagnostics are Theme Check offenses.
+In our case, diagnostics are PlatformOS Check offenses.

 They appear in the Problems tab and in the gutter of the editor.